MobilityData/mobility-feed-api/web-app/README.md

 Using node v18.16.0 (npm v9.5.1)

 ## Configuration variables
-React scripts can inject all necessary environment variables to the application in development mode and the JS bundle files.
+React scripts can inject all necessary environment variables into the application in development mode and the JS bundle files.
 Steps to set environment variables:
 - Create a file based on `src/.env.rename_me` with the name `src/.env.{environment}`.
 Example, `src/.env.dev`.
 - Replace all key values with the desired content.